 Commercial MCCPs consist of a mixture of isomers, where the unwanted content of short- or longchained paraffin congeners depends on the purity of the paraffin feedstock used in production.
 According to KEMI (2018), MCCPs traded in the EU are thought to contain less than 1 % of shortor long-chained congeners, which is a result of the manufacturers' dedicated quality policies.
 However, the categorisation of MCCPs by CAS number is not consistent with the product specifications in markets outside the EU.
 Commercial products such as "CP-52", which is traded in China under the label of MCCP and which accounts for 80 % of the market volume, are marketed with regard to their chlorination level rather than the carbon chain length of their constituents.
+Claigan Environmental Inc. asserts that "MCCP is normally marketed in the form of Chlorinated Paraffins 52% (CP52), which contains both SCCPs and MCCPs".
+"The chlorinated paraffin content in a typical formulation, such as CP52 is controlled completely by chlorine content, which explains the common presence of SCCPs".10

 Technical-grade chlorinated paraffins such as CP-52 have been shown to contain higher amounts of short-chained congeners (KEMI, 2018).
-Figure 1-1 shows the analytically derived congener profile of carbon and chlorine found in various samples of CP-52 (Yin 2016)9.
+Figure 1-1 shows the analytically derived congener profile of carbon and chlorine found in various samples of CP-52 (Yin 2016)11.
 The results suggest that commercial products labelled as CP-52 contain varying amounts of chained paraffin congeners with chain lengths outside the range of C14 to C17 that are attributed to the CAS number of MCCPs.
 For instance, sample "7" contains 2.5 % C12 and 7.5 % C13 paraffins, which are allotted to the group of short-chained chlorinated paraffins (SCCPs).
+A study of 253 flexible PVC in various consumer products purchased in 2019 in both Canada and the EU showed that 29 % of them contained SCCPs above 1,500 ppm (Claigan Environmental Inc., 2019).
 To this end, EuroChlor (2018) remarks "it would be incorrect to assume that any <C14 chlorinated alkanes found in such imported products are SCCPs, as defined by the above CAS and EINECS numbers".